piotrpdev/webmon/README.md

 - [ ] Figure out how to efficiently use more than one partition
 - [ ] Make consumer code thread-safe
+- [ ] Instead of each url thread sending a message to Kafka, maybe have them push messages to an array and send in batches
+- [ ] Testing